Government’s Role in Mesothelioma Research

 Department of Defense Mesothelioma Research Funding

-In 2006, mesothelioma activists appealed to the Senate’s Defense Appropriations Subcommittee.
-It recommends funding for the Department of Defense.
+In 2006, mesothelioma activists appealed to the Senate Defense Appropriations Subcommittee for the first time.
+This subcommittee recommends funding for the Department of Defense.

-In 2008, the Peer Reviewed Cancer Research Program opened.
-It was the first of its kind to fund mesothelioma research.
-Dr. Courtney Broaddus received the first grant.
-It was for her work on macrophage-induced inflammation in mesothelioma.
+In 2008, the Department of Defense awarded its first mesothelioma grant.
+Dr. Courtney Broaddus received it for her work on macrophage-induced inflammation in mesothelioma.
 Broaddus received $1.36 million to conduct her research.

 FDA-Sanctioned Clinical Trials

-The administration does not fund or conduct clinical trials.
+More than 100 mesothelioma clinical trials are recruiting participants.
+Over a decade ago this was not the case.
+The FDA has approved more trials for mesothelioma in recent years.
+It does not fund or conduct clinical trials on its own.
 Its role is to promote and enforce strict protocols to ensure that people who agree to be in studies are treated as safely as possible.

 Mesothelioma clinical trials investigate new drugs and anti-cancer therapies.
-These trials bring researchers closer to affecting a cure for mesothelioma.
+These trials bring researchers closer to a cure for mesothelioma.
+Currently, mesothelioma clinical trials primarily involve research on immunotherapy, chemotherapy, radiation and surgery.
+Other trials investigate gene therapy, targeted therapy and sometimes palliative care or nutritional interventions.